tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/letters-and-notes/research-about-ancient-sources-on-limbo.md

 tags: [source]
 title: Research about Ancient Sources on Limbo
 ---
+# Research About Ancient Sources on Limbo

 None of the most notable ancient works on Limbo has survived completely, but three works survive in pieces.
 Together, they paint a strange picture of a place with no fixed rules.

 ## The Unstable Sphere

 The most famous work regarding Limbo is usually translated as [The Unstable Sphere](<../../../things/books/the-unstable-sphere.md>).
-Scholars debate its origin, for it was already widely cited as a lost tome during the days of the [Drankorian Empire](<../../../history/drankorian-empire/drankorian-empire.md>).
+Scholars debate its origin, for it was already widely cited as a lost tome during the days of the [Drankorian Empire](<../../../history/historical-realms/drankorian-empire.md>).
 Though some claim it is Elvish in origin, few serious scholars believe this theory; instead, it is thought to be relic of the ancient human homeland of [Hkar](<../../../history/historical-realms/hkar.md>).
 No complete copies exist, but Marcion of Iridel, a Drankorian arcane cosmologist, collected fragments, and several copies of his translations have survived.

 These fragments suggest a place that is totally unstable.
 No solid ground persists for long; worse, even the air can solidify at a moment's whim, trapping the unlucky traveler in a tomb of rock or ice or something worse.
 Though one can travel through the jumbled space of Limbo simply with a thought, sojourners in Limbo are in constant danger of sudden transformations.